xmidt-org/hecate/deploy/docker-compose/README.md

 ## A simple Hecate cluster

-In this docker-compose cluster, we willl have:
+In this docker-compose cluster, we will have:

 - Caduceus: one server listening for webhook updates from Argus.
 - Tr1d1um: one server writing webhook registrations to SNS.